kdorland/mern-template/readme.md

   - Serves the React app
   - Provides the JSON API for the React app using http

 MongoDB is not used in this template but can be easily integrated into the server app.
+If you want to see an example of how to use MongoDB using Mongoose with this template, have a look in the "mongoose" branch.

 The app is fully deployable to any PaaS like Heroku or AWS Elastic Beanstalk that understands how to build and run projects with a **package.json** file.